HughxDev/standard-standards/README.md

 # Standard Standards

 Boilerplate recommendations for team coding practices, to aid maintenance of large projects.
+Currently (and perhaps perpetually) in draft status—everything is subject to change as new best practices emerge and prior recommendations are rethought.

 ## General Naming Conventions